ehlkristofhenrik/bansshee/README.md

 I added restrictions because I feel that people should not be regulated, companies and governments are.

-* Personal & University & Non-Profit & Small-Team: You are free to use and fork our project as long as you keep the license, state changes ( you know, GPL ) and you can not sell it.  ( small_team.members.length <= 20 )
+* Personal & University & Non-Profit & Small-Team: You are free to use and fork our project as long as you keep the license, state changes ( you know, GPL ) and you can not sell it.  ( small_team?.members?.length <= 20 )
 * Commertial & Business: All of the above, and you have to buy a license.
 You can not force usage and have to comply with data deletion and have to tell users that they use this software.
 * Special: Feel free to ask anything!
 You might even get a free license!

 ### Project values

+* Everyone gets **every feature** at the **same time**
 * Everyone has **equal right to vote** for the direction of the project
 * Every change to the license applies onwards.
 Older versions keep the same license as they had.
 * You are free to contribute / have your own version.
+* Paid plan owners also get custom plugins and addons that work with Bansshee
+* Paid plan owners also get priority when requesting new features